Geography

 Implementation

-Our four purple threads are taken from the Statutory National Curriculum: Geographical Skills and Fieldwork, Locational Knowledge, Human and Physical Processes and Place Knowledge.
+Our four purple threads are taken from the National Curriculum: Geographical Skills and Fieldwork, Locational Knowledge, Human and Physical Processes and Place Knowledge.
+Pupils use retrieval practice to reinforce prior learning and embed knowledge into long-term memory.
 Pupils are encouraged to make connections to places learnt about in previous years through Geography themes which are taught termly.
-The themes deepen pupil’s understanding of places, providing a geographical context for understanding the actions of physical and human processes and how these are interdependent.
-Some geographical statements are taught during other subject-focused themes to help contextualise pupils’ knowledge of how and where people have moved to or from historically and how this impacts that place in the world today.
-Pupils communicate their understanding numerically and statistically, through application of data to tables and graphs, sometimes applying this learning in Shape, Space and Measure Maths lessons.
-Pupils also apply their geographical knowledge through writing and R4M; learnt Geography content provides opportunity for pupils to engage in R4M texts, complete Reading 4 Research and write a range of text types including explanations and reports.
+The themes deepen pupils’ understanding of places and show how physical and human processes are interdependent, providing a geographical context for understanding the actions of physical and human processes and how these are interdependent.
+Where appropriate, geographical concepts are integrated into other subjects, supporting links with history and maths through data representation and spatial reasoning.
+Geography also feeds into reading and writing, enabling pupils to research, read for meaning and write explanations and reports.

 Impact

 Pupils become increasingly confident in Geography, leaving KHEF with the skills, knowledge and vocabulary to communicate their understanding.
 Pupils are more tolerant and have an interest and appreciation of other cultures, people and places.
-Assessment grids through KPIs inform teachers’ assessment and future planning.
-The use of Knowledge Organisers , highlighted to demonstrate pupils’ learning are kept in the AM folders show progression and acquisition of skills.
+Teachers use formative assessment through the use of questioning to inform their decisions are to whether pupils are working below, at or exceeding age-related expectations.
+The use of Knowledge Organisers, highlighted to demonstrate pupils’ learning are displayed in their blue folders to show progression and acquisition of skills.
+Throughout the Geography themes, the ‘I can be..’ project is interleaved to allow children to see themselves in geographical careers and talk about the substantive and disciplinary skills of the subject.

 Enhancements